 Thanks to all ICMC20 Virtual attendees.
-Plans for ICMC21 will be announced by year’s end.
+Plans for ICMC21 will be announced soon.

 The coming year will see widespread changes in commercial cryptography: The highly-anticipated FIPS 140-3 standard for cryptographic modules becomes effective in late 2020.
 At the same time, European regulators are moving forward with independent cryptographic standards.
 Interest in open source solutions has greatly expanded.
 And legacy systems are under a growing threat as the need for quantum-resistant algorithms increases each year.

 In the face of these and other changes, hundreds of cryptographic professionals will meet virtually for the International Cryptographic Module Conference (ICMC20).
 The conference will survey the new FIPS 140-3 standard, discuss the effect on current certifications, and report on the progress of the Automated Cryptographic Validation Program.
 Participants will take a close look at new certification standards emerging in Europe, and examine the growing emphasis on cryptographic certification by schemes in China, Japan, Malaysia, Singapore, and others.
 Three days of presentations will survey the open source cryptographic protocols that power the Internet and the cutting-edge post-quantum crypto work that will insure future security.